xplosionmind/tommi.space/content/jam/public/Thesis writing diary.md

 In a sort of ephiphanic miracle, laying down and visualizing together all of my thoughts, made sudden sense.
 It is nothing special, it is rather a cliché and obvious process.
 Still, the way I lived it made me super pumped.

-Of course I still have many question marks, I fear I have too much stuff and I need to get more specific, but it makes me so relieved and committed to have a general scheme, a loose outline of the thesis' flow.
+Of course I still have many question marks, I fear I have too much stuff and I need to get more specific, but it makes me so relieved and committed to have a general scheme, a loose outline of the thesis’ flow.